 PhD, Biocenter, University of Basel, 1991

 The first time I watched a time-lapse recording of a living cell I became fascinated by the power of digital microscopy.
 In my opinion, the discovery of GFP and its application to visualize dynamic events inside of cells has revolutionized modern cell biology.
 I first used this enabling technology to study the structural proteins that give a neuron its shape.
-One of these cytoskeletal proteins – tubulin – is the building block for the tracks used by motor proteins and my interests in this crucial aspect of neuronal cell biology transported me long-range from Switzerland to the beautiful Northwest of the US of A to address this crucial aspect of neuronal cell biology with Gary Banker at OHSU.
+My interests then shifted to understand how proteins are transported long-range along axons in cultured nerve cells, which transported me in 2000 from Switzerland to the beautiful Northwest of the US of A to address this crucial aspect of neuronal cell biology with Gary Banker at OHSU.
 With the move to the Jungers Center I was allowed to redirect my goals to take on the responsibility of the Jungers Center imaging facility where I can share my enthusiasm about the transformative nature of modern microscopy to the scientific endeavor with the next generation of neuroscientists.

 Trained initially as a histology technician, I have witnessed over my career the transformation modern fluorescence microscopy has brought to the study of how cells and tissues function.
 I am enjoying the challenge of helping OHSU neuroscientists visualize and understand the three-dimensional architecture within cells and complex tissues, a task impossible to grasp from histology sections.